 From power fishing to finesse, there are countless ways to catch springtime bass, depending on their mood.
 Best to have a few rods on deck – from swim jigs to shallow-running cranks to creatures and wacky rigs, it all adds up to a whole lot of fun.

-No matter your favorite species, NOW is the time for some of year’s best angling opportunities.
+No matter your favorite species, NOW is the time for some of year’s best angling opportunities because of spring fish movements.